mhibbins/mhibbins.github.io/docs/_pages/research.md

 layout: single
 ---

-My research applies theoretical and computational approaches to **phylogenomics**, the study of evolutionary relationships among species using genome-scale datasets.
-Within this broad theme, I have three primary research aims:
+My research applies primarily theoretical and computational approaches to understand the role that genomes play in macroevolutionary patterns and processes.

 ### Detecting and characterizing introgression using genomic data
 &nbsp;
 ![Figure 3 from Hibbins & Hahn 2019 (Genetics)](../images/research_1.jpg)

+Modern genomic datasets across the tree of life have revealed a preponderance of hybridization and back-crossing among previously isolated lineages, a phenomenon called introgression.
+The high frequency of introgression is driving researchers to rethink the nature of species boundaries and our models of evolutionary relationships.
-Genomic data has revealed that **introgression**, the hybridization and subsequent back-crossing of closely related species or isolated lineages, is common across the tree of life.
-I have been working on ways to take advantage of this abundance of data to make more detailed and biologically informed inferences about the occurrence, direction, timing, and biological factors affecting introgression.
+Central to this endeavor is the creation of methods that can accurately detect and characterize introgression events.
+In my work, I develop mathematical models and statistical tools to make more detailed and biologically informed inferences about the occurrence, direction, timing, and biological factors affecting introgression.

 ### Accounting for gene tree discordance in phylogenetic comparative methods
 &nbsp;
 ![Figure 6 from Hibbins et al. 2020 (eLife)](../images/research_2.png)

-Gene tree discordance is a widespread phenomenon where the topology of trees inferred at individual loci disagree both with each other and the species tree topology.
-Two major causes are incomplete lineage sorting and introgression.
-Evolutionary changes along discordant gene tree branches results in potentially misleading patterns of trait evolution.
-Classic phylogenetic comparative methods do not account for these processes when making inferences about trait evolution.
-I have been developing theory and software with the goal of making more robust inferences in the presence of gene tree discordance.
+The statistical toolkit of phylogenetic comparative methods is essential to our understanding of processes of phenotypic evolution that play out over long timescales.
+These methods typically assume that a single, fixed species phylogeny can describe evolutionary relationships, an assumption that is increasingly being challenged by high rates of non-treelike patterns of relatedness such as incomplete lineage sorting and introgression.
+This can result in misleading comparative inferences if such patterns are not corrected for.
+I am interested in developing theory and software with the goal of making more robust comparative inferences from sets of discordant gene trees, which more accurately reflect these non-treelike processes.

 ### Understanding macroevolutionary drivers of genome and transcriptome evolution
 &nbsp;